Skip to content

 See Using ARDC Binder for more details.

-Click on the button above to launch the notebooks in this repository using the mybinder.org service (it might take a little while to load).
-This is a free service that doesn't require any authentication, but note that sessions will close if you stop using the notebooks, and no data will be preserved.
+Click on the button above to launch the notebooks in this repository using the Binder service (it might take a little while to load).
+This is a free service, but note that sessions will close if you stop using the notebooks, and no data will be saved.
 Make sure you download any changed notebooks or harvested data that you want to save.

 See Using Binder for more details.